Kindergarten funding campaign

 Funding has only been committed by the Commonwealth Government until the end of 2019, with uncertainty around how the five hours will be funded beyond that date.

-Parents cannot afford to pay increased fees – the government must commit to long-term funding to ensure children don’t miss out on receiving 15 hours of kindergarten.
+Parents cannot afford to pay increased fees – the government must commit to long-term funding to ensure children don’t miss out on receiving 15 hours of kindergarten in the year before they commence school.

-- Our kids could lose five hours of funded kinder a week at a vital stage of their development
+- Our kids could lose five hours of funded four year-old kinder a week at a vital stage of their development

 - Parents who can’t afford the extra child care will find it harder to return to work

-- Working families could face up to $2,000 extra per year per child in child care costs, even after the child care subsidies, if they’re forced to fund an extra day of child care each week
+- Working families could face up to $2,000 extra per year per child in costs

-If you love kinder, share the love and join the campaign for ongoing Federal Government funding:
+If you run a kinder program, are a concerned parent or just love kinder share the love and join the campaign for ongoing Federal Government funding:

 - Like the I Love Kinder campaign on Facebook